truzo/tomango-2018/site/content/thinks/a-busy-month-for-branding.md

 An extremely well-designed, clear and effective OVP indeed!

-{{< quote
-	body="This one’s a bit nuts isn’t it?
+"This one’s a bit nuts isn’t it?"

-“Mailchimp should be applauded for doing something different - which is the approach they’ve taken with their branding right from their early days.
-Where they’ve gone, others have followed.
+"Mailchimp should be applauded for doing something different - which is the approach they’ve taken with their branding right from their early days.
+Where they’ve gone, others have followed."

-“It certainly positions them as a business that truly believes in their original culture, as opposed to many other tech companies that have gone all grown-up."
+"It certainly positions them as a business that truly believes in their original culture, as opposed to many other tech companies that have gone all grown-up."

-	citation="Mark Vaesen, Tomango Managing Director"
+_Mark Vaesen, Tomango Managing Director_
->}}

 ![](images/blog/mailchimp_2018_poster.jpg)

+---

 ## Wolverhampton Wanderers

 There’s genuinely enough examples of football clubs rebranding their image that there could actually be a lengthy monthly blog series on that topic alone.

-Just in September we had the [unveiling of the crest](https://www.independent.co.uk/sport/us-sport/major-league-soccer/david-beckham-announces-name-crest-inter-miami-mls-expansion-franchise-video-a8523706.html) of David Beckham’s Inter Miami, a rebrand of the [Women’s Football League](https://www.designweek.co.uk/issues/10-16-september-2018/womens-football-rebrand-looks-to-get-more-girls-playing-the-beautiful-game/), a temporary[PR-led rejigging](https://www.thedrum.com/news/2018/09/18/why-vanarama-sacrificed-national-league-sponsorship-combat-prostate-cancer) of National League sponsors Vanarama, and [FC Barcelona’s](https://www.designweek.co.uk/issues/24-30-september-2018/250541-2/) simplification of their historic crest to make it ‘work’ better digitally.
+Just in September we had the [unveiling of the crest](https://www.independent.co.uk/sport/us-sport/major-league-soccer/david-beckham-announces-name-crest-inter-miami-mls-expansion-franchise-video-a8523706.html) of David Beckham’s Inter Miami, a rebrand of the [Women’s Football League](https://www.designweek.co.uk/issues/10-16-september-2018/womens-football-rebrand-looks-to-get-more-girls-playing-the-beautiful-game/), a temporary [PR-led rejigging](https://www.thedrum.com/news/2018/09/18/why-vanarama-sacrificed-national-league-sponsorship-combat-prostate-cancer) of National League sponsors Vanarama, and [FC Barcelona’s](https://www.designweek.co.uk/issues/24-30-september-2018/250541-2/) simplification of their historic crest to make it ‘work’ better digitally.

 ![](images/blog/wolverhampton_wanderers_3d_wolf_01.jpg)